Scanning transmission electron microscopy (STEM): high-precision nanometric analysis

-Scanning transmission electron microscopy (STEM) is an advanced technique for the ultra-detailed analysis of the structure and composition of materials at the atomic level.
+Scanning transmission electron microscopy (STEM) is an advanced technique that enables ultra-detailed analysis of the structure and composition of materials at the atomic scale.
 Combining the principles of transmission electron microscopy ( TEM ) and scanning electron microscopy ( SEM ), it offers high-resolution imaging and advanced chemical analysis capabilities.
-Widely used in nanotechnology , semiconductors, polymer materials, and biology , this technique is essential for the characterization of complex structures.
+Widely used in the fields of nanotechnology, semiconductors, polymer materials, and biology , this technique is essential for characterizing complex structures.

 How does scanning transmission electron microscopy (STEM) work?

 Scanning transmission electron microscopy (STEM) relies on a focused electron beam passing through an ultrathin sample (< 100 nm thick).
-Unlike conventional TEM, the image is obtained by point-by-point scanning, which allows for extremely detailed chemical and structural mapping.
+Unlike conventional TEM, the image is obtained by scanning point by point, allowing for extremely detailed chemical and structural mapping.

-1. Emission of the electron beam by an electron gun (e.g. FEG source for better resolution).
+1. Electron beam emission by an electron gun (e.g., FEG source for better resolution).

-2. Interaction with the sample , allowing the analysis of its crystalline structure and its elemental composition.
+2. Interaction with the sample , allowing the analysis of its crystalline structure and elemental composition.

 3. Detection of emitted signals (scattered electrons, energy losses), used to generate high-resolution images.

-4. Data processing to provide accurate information on material morphology, chemical composition and defects.
+4. Data processing to provide accurate information on the morphology, chemical composition and defects of materials.

 Technical characteristics of scanning transmission electron microscopy (STEM)